FMMT666/433M83Octave/doc/usage.md

 #### asListPeaks()

   Creates and returns a list of peaks found in a signal.
+  Not a perfect solution for now, but still helpful for finding pulses or determining bit lengths.

+  For now, asListPeaks() uses a simple, static threshold level (without hysterisis) and no fancy dynamically adpated trigger levels (TODO).

     listPeaks = asListPeaks( signal, triggerLevel )

     PARAMS: signal       - the signal which should be analysed triggerLevel - the threshold level above which peak should be recognized
-    RETURN: an array of size (4, n) with [ time, length, peakval, peaktime ] pairs. time     - the time at which the threshold was exceeded length   - time spent above the threshold level peakval  - value of the topmost sample peaktime - time at which the point of the topmost sample was acquired
+    RETURN: an array of size (4, n) with [ time, peakval, length, peaktime ] pairs. time     - the time at which the threshold was exceeded peakval  - value of the topmost sample length   - time spent above the threshold level peaktime - time at which the point of the topmost sample was acquired

-  ...
+  The 1st index, "time", specifies the time at which the threshold level "triggerLevel" was exceeded.
+  Usually (tm) true for the start of a bit or the beginning of a pulse, whereas the 4th index, "peaktime" determines the time at which the highest value occured.

     EXAMPLES:
             listPeaks = asListPeaks( sigFilt, 0.2 );

+  To plot this list of peaks over a plot of "sigFilt":

+    asPlot( sigFilt, 'linewidth', 2 );

+    asLinePoly( listPeaks( 1:2, : ) );
+    % or
+    asLinePoly( listPeaks(1,:), listPeaks(2,:) );

+  For an overview of (possible) bit length, try something like

+    [ num, time ] = hist( listPeaks(3,:), bins );

+  and experiment with the "bins" value.
+A good start is usually around the length of the "listPeaks" array, down to 1/10 of the length.

+  Repetive bits of the same length form several peaks at n*bittime.

 #### asListDeltas( peakList )